vstinner/notes/single_file_app.rst

   * etc.

 * Old names of Flatpak: "Glick" (followed by "Glick2"), then "xdg-app".
-* Old name of "BubbleWrap": "xdg-app-helper".
+* Old name of "BubbleWrap" (sandbox used internally by Flatpak):
+  "xdg-app-helper".

 See also: